okozelsk/EasyML/Readme.md

 This repo is a successor of my [older repo](https://github.com/okozelsk/NET).
 Now there is full [**MLP**](https://en.wikipedia.org/wiki/Multilayer_perceptron) support (many optimizers, standard regularization techniques and types of network models).
 There is also implemented the [**Reservoir Computer**](https://en.wikipedia.org/wiki/Reservoir_computing), which is now much easier to configure and has a more powerful spike-trace predictor for time series classifications.
 Overall, the components are much simpler to configure and easier to use than in the older solution.
 Repo consists of the main library (**EasyMLCore**) and a small educational console application (**EasyMLEduApp**), where it is shown how to work with the library.
+The documentation is still being worked on and will be gradually added here.

 ## EasyMLCore (namespace EasyMLCore)
 The purpose is to support the usual machine-learning scenario in an easy way.